 waivers for criminal past are on the rise:

 With less than three months left in the fiscal year, 11.6 percent of new active-duty and Army Reserve troops in 2007 have received a so-called "moral waiver," up from 7.9 percent in fiscal year 2006, according to figures from the U.S. Army Recruiting Command.
-In fiscal 2003 and 2004, soldiers granted waivers accounted for 4.6 percent of new recruits; in 2005, it was 6.2 percent. -International Herald Tribune
+In fiscal 2003 and 2004, soldiers granted waivers accounted for 4.6 percent of new recruits; in 2005, it was 6.2 percent. -International Herald Tribuneat the same time, high school diploma is more and more becoming an exception, rather than the norm:

 In 2006, the number of traditional high school graduates recruited by the Army dropped to 73%, from 84% a year earlier, according to National Priorities Project, a research group that analyzes federal data.
-The military's goal is 90% high school graduates — a benchmark last met in 2004.
+The military's goal is 90% high school graduates — a benchmark last met in 2004.here s another interesting post on the subject, looking at some "special use" of statistics and the influence of the war on the military:

 In 2005 the Army promoted 97 percent of all eligible captains to major, an increase from the prewar norm of 70-to-80 percent.
 A Department official told The Los Angeles Times: "Basically, if you haven't been court-martialed, you're going to be promoted to major."